Shop the eBay Father's Day flash sale for 20% off your entire purchase

 - Use promo code "PICKDADSGIFT" to get 20% off purchases of $50 or more

-Father's Day gifts are notoriously difficult to shop for, which is why we're pumped to shop the eBay 20% off flash sale, which runs for just 12 hours on Wednesday.
+Father's Day gifts are notoriously difficult to shop for, which is why we're pumped to shop the eBay 20% off flash sale.

 Since the online marketplace has an enormous selection of highly sought after products, there's sure to be tons of options when shopping for Dad.
 Here, we're going over the details of the sale so you can start shopping ASAP.